William White (missionary): Missionary

-In 1826, White returned to England to seek a wife.
+In 1826, White returned to England to seek a wife, leaving Turner as the only ordained Methodist missionary in New Zealand.
 While doing so, he worked at a number of parishes including in Northampton and later in Cornwall.
 He duly wed Eliza Leigh, who was 20 years old, on 30 June 1829 at Bluntisham in Huntingdonshire.
 In the meantime, the original WMS station at Kaeo had been abandoned after being raided by local Māori and the Wesleyan missionaries had relocated to the Hokianga.
 A new station, Māngungu Mission, had been set up there and in January 1830, White and his wife arrived to take charge.
 A few months later, the couple's first child was stillborn.
 A son was born the following year but died at the age of six months.

 White's objective at Māngungu was to expand the reach of the WMS, and he duly established further missions at Kāwhia and Waingaroa, on the west coast of the North Island.
 He wanted to set up a station at Whangape but this did not eventuate due to a lack of personnel.
 He soon came into conflict with Hobbs over the running of the mission who within weeks of White's arrival, wrote to the WMS in London requesting a new posting.
 Hobbs was eventually sent to Tonga in September, although White maintained their working relationship was harmonious.

 The Hokianga saw much commercial activity, mainly in kauri timber.
 White soon came into conflict with the colonists in the area, seeking to reduce their influence on local Māori and prevent them from being exploited.
 He controlled access to the mission stores, only allowing those colonists deemed acceptable to enter into trade.
 He came to an arrangement where he purchased land and returned it to the local iwi (tribe) in return for the saw milling and selling of timber on WMS land.
 The monies gained would be set against that paid for the land.
 Colonists were upset at being disadvantaged by this tactic but White also annoyed his fellow WMS missionaries, who had to perform the saw milling work and considered it compromised their preaching.